WSET ПО СВЕТА

 Diversity and Equality Policy

-WSAB seeks to apply all WSET Awards standards in policy to the highest standard and is, therefore, committed to upholding the principles of diversity and equality in all areas of its work, treating all students fairly and equally at all times.
+WSAB seeks to apply all WSET standards in policy to the highest standard and is, therefore, committed to upholding the principles of diversity and equality in all areas of its work, treating all students fairly and equally at all times.

 WSAB provides open access to WSET qualifications for individuals of legal drinking age (aged 18 and above).
 WSAB ensures that the content of all specifications, examinations and other materials does not discriminate unlawfully against anyone on the grounds of disability, age, marriage and civil partnership, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.